-- We have an almost equal number of men (49%) and women (51%). - We have an inclusive approach for flexible and agile working with all of our people. - We are committed to investing in long term careers with our firm.
-21% of our people have at least ten years' service and 40% have over five years' service. - We have achieved 2 stars in our latest 2020 Best Companies survey. - We have been ranked in the 2020 Sunday Times Top 100 Best Companies to Work For list for the fifth consecutive year. - We launched the Bishop Fleming Women's Mentoring Network to support women to progress to senior positions. - Diversity and inclusion, and dignity at work are built into our training.
+- We have an almost equal number of men (47%) and women (53%). - We introduced job evaluation and reviewed our approach to pay. - We have gender balanced interview panels for promotions. - We launched our 'Choose to Challenge' campaign on the back of International Women's Day to explore diversity and inclusion within the workplace. - We have reviewed our job adverts to ensure that they are gender inclusive. - We have an inclusive approach for flexible and agile working with all of our people. - We are committed to investing in long term careers with our firm.
+17% of our people have at least ten years' service and 40% have over five years' service. - We have achieved 2 stars in our latest 2020 Best Companies survey. - We have been ranked in the 2020 Sunday Times Top 100 Best Companies to Work For list for the fifth consecutive year. - We launched the Bishop Fleming Women's Mentoring Network to support women to progress to senior positions. - Diversity and inclusion, and dignity at work are built into our training.